 Coral Vita was founded by environmental entrepreneurs driven to solve one of our planet's greatest challenges: saving the reefs that they love.
-Our team of business, policy, and science leaders all share a deep passion for protecting coastal ecosystems and communities.
+Our team of business, policy, and science leaders all share a deep passion for protecting coastal ecosystems

 Coral Vita works to restore our world's dying and damaged reefs.

 By growing diverse and resilient corals and transplanting them into threatened reefs, we help preserve the ocean's biodiversity while protecting the health and prosperity of communities, nations, and industries that depend on reefs for coastal protection, food, and income.

 Gator Halpern and Sam Teicher met and became friends at the Yale School of Forestry & Environmental Studies, where they both received Master of Environmental Management degrees.
 Together, they helped launch the Social and Environmental Entrepreneurship Club and were awarded awarded Yale University’s first-ever Green Innovation Fellowship.
 Their graduate studies and love for the ocean inspired them to launch a company to solve global coral reef degradation.
 Since founding Coral Vita, they’ve been recognized as Forbes 30 Under 30 Social Entrepreneurs, Echoing Green and JMK Innovation Prize Fellows, and WeWork Creator Awards Global Finalists.